postlund/pyatv/docs/documentation/atvscript.md

 | datetime | Date and time (ISO8601) when event occurred (was printed), e.g. 2020-04-06T18:51:04.758569+02:00.
 | error | An error occurred and this is a well defined string representing the error.
 Values: `device_not_found`, `unsupported_command`.
 | exception | If an unexpected exception occurred, this key contains the exception message.
+| stacktrace | If a stacktrace is available with the exception, it is included as a string here.

 `error` and `exception` will only be present if `result` is set to `failure`.
 Any additional keys not mentioned here are part of the command response.